eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Series Configuration
 --------------------
-Right click in the name of the series in the *Legend* will open a dialog with the available configurations for a series.
+Right clicking in the name of a series in the *Legend* will open a dialog with the available configurations for a serie.

 Remove series
 ^^^^^^^^^^^^